saudiwin/saudiwin.github.io/content/home/about.md

 +++

 I am a PhD Candidate in the Politics Department at the University of Virginia.
-My research explores the role of businesspeople during critical moments of countries undergoing transitions from dictatorship to democracy.
-During 2016, I undertook field research in Egypt and Tunisia, meeting with a range of businesses, parliamentarians, policy wonks, journalists, and civil society regarding the tumultuous political changes of the last five years.

-This web site hosts information, data sets and code for my ongoing research projects in Middle East political economy.
+My research examines the influential role played by powerful businesspeople in emerging democracies.
+Through field research and surveys of businesspeople in North Africa, I show how businesspeople's engagement with emerging democracies is especially problematic when business is united against democracy.
+This outcome is much more likely to occur if a powerful state actor, such as the Egyptian military, is able to force businesspeople to work together to undermine democratization.
+You can access my CV from [this link](https://virginia.box.com/shared/static/yujb02uas3v721qtvru3xlh9bjo7oct1.pdf).

 I also incorporate advanced quantitative techniques in my analysis, including Bayesian modeling, time-series econometrics and psychometric measurement models.
-For more information about my projects using the R statistical software package, including the Shiny interactive data visualization framework, please visit my [Github site](http://www.github.com/saudiwin).
+For more information about my projects using the R statistical software package, including my forthcoming R package `idealstan`, please visit my [Github site](http://www.github.com/saudiwin).

 For a summary of my dissertation research, please view the presentation below that I gave as a finalist in the University of Virginia's 3-Minute Thesis competition: